PRIDE-Toolsuite/trackhub-creator/README.md

 - _hub_descriptor_file_path_, absolute path to the _hub.txt_ file created as part of the trackhub for the given project.

 ## Trackhub Publishing / Registering / Update Pipeline
+This pipeline registers a trackhub at [Trackhub Registry](https://www.trackhubregistry.org/) and it can be launched by the script at
+> scripts/publish_trackhub/publish_trackhub.sh

+providing the following parameters
+- _user name_, this is the user name to be used for registering the trackhub at the [Trackhub Registry](https://www.trackhubregistry.org/).

 # Application Architecture